-Of course, when this happened I was totally stunned and unsure of what was happening and what to do.
+Of course, when this happened, I was stunned and unsure what was happening and what to do.
 I wasn’t sure if it was the anemia or maybe a stroke.
-Prior to this, she had been able to drink, although her tongue was so pale and weak that she could barely curl it to take in water, so even drinking was a lot of work.
-Now I was giving her water with a syringe and although she would not eat, she managed to take her prednisone with a little ice cream.
+Before this, she had been able to drink, although her tongue was so pale and weak that she could barely curl it to take in water, so even drinking was a lot of work.
+Now I was giving her water with a syringe, and although she would not eat, she took her prednisone with a bit of ice cream.

-I constantly watched her breathe and had a conversation with her about letting go if she needed to, that it would be okay.
+I constantly watched her breathe and talked with her about letting go if she needed to, that it would be okay.
 She would be with me forever either way.
-We spent all night very near each other, I was hugging and watching her breathe.
-Again Tuesday night I had this conversation with her.
-She was so week and I had so much doubt.
+We spent all night very near each other.
+I was hugging and watching her breathe.
+Again Tuesday night, I had this conversation with her.
+She was so weak, and I had so much doubt.

-Later that night after Dylan had managed to get up and wanted outside, again unsure of what to do I let her out in the dark, totally unprepared, onto the uneven ground that my back step is, which I know now I should not have done.
-Everything was happening so fast and I had no experience with any of it.
+Later that night, after Dylan had managed to get up and wanted outside, again unsure of what to do, I let her out in the dark, totally unprepared, onto the uneven ground that my back step is, which I know now I should not have done.
+Everything was happening so fast, and I had no experience with it.

-I was truly scared of what was to come.
+I was terrified of what was to come.

-Finally, I was able to get her inside and in her bed, so I could clean her up and the floor where she had to pee just before.
+Finally, I got her inside and in her bed so I could clean her up and the floor where she had peed just before.
 Then I spent some time hiding in the bathroom crying.
 I could not believe what was happening to my sweet dog.

-For the next few hours, I was certain I would lose her that day.
+For the next few hours, I was sure I would lose her that day.

-I did not want her to feel what I was feeling; my other dogs certainly did, however.
-After working through the morning with her, her condition seemed to start improving and by late afternoon she was able to stand and get water and ate dinner that night.
-She continued to improve for another week; her red blood cell levels returning to just below normal.
+I did not want her to feel what I felt; my other dogs certainly did.
+Finally, after working through the morning with her, her condition seemed to start improving, and by late afternoon she could stand and get water and eat dinner that night.
+She continued to improve for another week; her red blood cell levels returned to just below normal.

 But she did suffer brain damage from that day, although both of us consider it minor.

-Within two weeks, though, it became obvious that the high dose of prednisone she was taking had begun to weaken her quickly.
-For several months I battled the effects of prednisone as the anemia never returned; reducing the dose of prednisone as she recovered.
+Within two weeks, though, it became apparent that the high dose of prednisone she was taking had begun to weaken her quickly.
+For several months I battled the effects of prednisone as the anemia never returned, reducing the dose of prednisone as she recovered.

 Dylan turns around

-Finally, she stood once again and began improving steadily as we got the prednisone dose lower and lower and finally out of her system.
-I can’t tell you how hard this journey was; months of carrying her out for everything night and day, moving her in her kennel everywhere.
-At one point she could not lift her head to eat or drink.
+Finally, she stood again and began improving steadily as we got the prednisone dose lower and lower and finally out of her system.
+I can’t tell you how arduous this journey was; months of carrying her out for everything night and day, moving her in her kennel everywhere.
+At one point, she could not lift her head to eat or drink.

-Hard work paid off though.
-I remember the day she stood after 2 months of being unable to move.
+Hard work paid off, though.
+I remember the day she stood after two months of being unable to move.

-Much of that time she could not even roll over or move at all.
-Gradually she started gaining strength and although I expected her to stand one day, it happened so fast that I was completely surprised when I turned around and she was standing to eat her dinner.
+For much of that time, she could not even roll over or move at all.
+But, then, gradually, she started gaining strength, and although I expected her to stand one day, it happened so fast that I was completely surprised when I turned around, and she was standing to eat her dinner.

 A miracle for sure!

-Although attacked again this last November, knowing what I knew from the first attack, I was able to stop the attack sooner and remove prednisone faster as she recovered.
-Most dogs with AIHA don’t recover quite so fast.
-Maybe that is due to Dylan’s healthy raw diet, who knows.
-Although she lost some muscle during the second attack, it was not nearly as bad as it was the first time and no paralysis either, and thankfully no time at all stuck in her kennel.
+Although Dylan had a relapse, knowing what I knew from the first attack, I could stop the attack sooner and remove prednisone faster as she recovered.
+Unfortunately, most dogs with AIHA don’t recover quite so quickly.
+Maybe that is due to Dylan’s healthy raw diet; who knows?
+Although she lost some muscle during the second attack, it was not nearly as bad as it was the first time, and she had no paralysis either, and thankfully no time at all stuck in her kennel.

 Dylan made it

 Since getting off prednisone at the end of December, Dylan has been walking daily and gaining strength constantly.
-She is happy and exuberant and enjoying each day.
+She is happy and exuberant and enjoys each day.

-I am extremely grateful for every day and every moment with her and all of my dogs.
+I am incredibly grateful for every day and every moment with her and all of my dogs.

-Life is very fragile and it can end so quickly.
-I have witnessed this repeatedly over the course of this last year.
-It has been a very hard emotional year as I try to help others facing the same intense emotional roller coaster of hope and despair that is so common with this and several related diseases.
+Life is very fragile, and it can end so quickly.
+I have witnessed this repeatedly over this last year.
+It has been a tough emotional year as I try to help others facing the same intense emotional roller coaster of hope and despair that is so common with this and several related diseases.

-We will never be the same, but Dylan and I are also so close and spend so much time close to each other now, more so than ever before.
+We will never be the same, but Dylan and I are also so close and spend so much time together now, more so than ever.